Lead Opinion

 A. The Iskanian rule makes arbitration slower, more costly, and more likely to generate procedural morass.

 Despite these additional procedural hurdles present in a PAGA claim, the majority denies that representative PAGA claims would make the process slower, substantially more costly, and more likely to generate procedural morass.
 Instead, the majority reasons that any potential complexity of PAGA claims does not render such claims incompatible with arbitration.
 The majority holds that “arbitration is well suited to resolving complex disputes, provided that the parties are free to decide how the arbitration will be conducted.”
 Maj.
 Op. at 438.
 However, that rationale ignores the problem the Iskanian rule creates; the parties had already decided how their arbitration would be conducted (individually, in a non-representative capacity).
-The Iskanian rule instead allows the employee, ex post, to demand arbitration of representative claims.5 Although two par-
+The Iskanian rule instead allows the employee, ex post, to demand arbitration of representative claims.

 The majority further reasons that, even if representative PAGA actions will make the arbitration process slower or more costly, the same could be said of any complex or fact-intensive claim.
 The majority compares representative PAGA actions to antitrust claims as an example of another type of claim that has the potential to make arbitration slower and more costly.
 This comparison is incorrect.
-Instead, the
+Instead, the principle enumerated in Concepcion requires us to compare a representative PAGA claim (what the Iskanian rule would require) to individual, bilateral arbitration (what the parties had agreed to do in their arbitration agreement).
+Had the majority conducted the correct comparison, it would be forced to conclude that the arbitration of representative PAGA claims is certainly more likely to make the process slower, substantially more costly, and more likely to generate procedural morass than non-representative, individual arbitration.

 B. The Iskanian rule requires more formal and complex procedure.

 Second, representative PAGA actions are procedurally more complex than the arbitration of solely individual claims.
 Specifically, the discovery required in a representative PAGA claim is vastly more complex than would be required in an individual arbitration.
 In an individual arbitration, the employee already has access to all of his own employment records (or can easily obtain them from his employer).
 He knows how long he has been working for the employer and can easily determine how many pay periods he has been employed.
 Likewise, he knows whether he has been affected by the Labor Code violations he is alleging and can provide individual evidence to support his claims.
 However, in a representative PAGA claim, the individual employee does not have access to any of this information on behalf of all the other potentially aggrieved employees.
 Therefore, the employee must be able to obtain the information from the employer or the other employees.
-The discovery necessary to obtain these documents from the employer would be signifi-
+The discovery necessary to obtain these documents from the employer would be signifi

 The majority holds that any potential procedural complexity will depend on the arbitration procedures the parties select and that the parties may streamline complex PAGA claims by agreeing to informal procedures.
-However, this type of reasoning was also considered and rejected in Concepcion, where the plaintiff contended
+However, this type of reasoning was also considered and rejected in Concepcion, where the plaintiff contended that because the parties could agree to informal procedures, class procedures were not necessarily incompatible with arbitration.

 The Concepcions contend that because parties may and sometimes do agree to aggregation, class procedures are not necessarily incompatible with arbitration.
 But the same could be said about procedures that the Concepcions admit States may not superimpose on arbitration: Parties could agree to arbitrate pursuant to the Federal Rules of Civil Procedure, or pursuant to a discovery process rivaling that in litigation.
 Arbitration is a matter of contract, and the FAA requires courts to honor parties’ expectations.
 But what the parties in the aforementioned examples would have agreed to is not arbitration as envisioned by the FAA, lacks its benefits, and therefore may not be required by state law.